EastSide Cultural Center 2277 International Blvd, Oakland CA, 94606 ph: 510-533-6629

 In 2015, EastSide led the formation of the San Antonio Cultural Council, made up of neighborhood organizations, schools and residents dedicated to preserving, continuing and adding to the rich tapestry of cultural celebrations that occur in our San Antonio, Oakland neighborhood.

-We are saddened by the hemorraghing of long-time residents, communities and cultures at the hands of development and gentrification, and have come together to hold our communities of color up through cultural celebration.
+We are emboldened by the hemorraghing of long-time residents, communities and cultures at the hands of development and gentrification, and have come together to hold our underrepresented communities of color up through cultural celebration and community building.

-In collaboration with Oakland Parks and Recreation, the Cultural Council is dedicated to holding annual events for the community at San Antonio Park.
+In collaboration with Oakland Parks and Recreation, the Cultural Council is dedicated to holding annual events for the neighborhoods around and near San Antonio Park.

 The council has representatives from: Casa Che/La Clinica, Roosevelt Middle School, Oakland High School, Amor Eterno Art Gallery, AYPAL (Asian Youth Promoting Advocacy and Leadership), and EastSide Arts Alliance, along with long time San Antonio residents and neighborhood groups.